whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 Hungarian revolution got the EURATOM negotiations back into high gear, emphasizing the need to develop nuclear energy as rapidly as an alternative to Middle Eastern oil.
 A committee of three was appointed to formulate a politically and technically feasible nuclear power program to meet this need.
-The *Three Wise Men* were Lous Armand of France, Franz Etzel of Germany, and Francesco Giodani of Italy.
+The *Three Wise Men* were Louis Armand of France, Franz Etzel of Germany, and Francesco Giodani of Italy.
 At this time, Europeans agreed that the French could develop nuclear weapons if they'd share access to weapon research and development and the weapon stockpile.